 BLENDING BRICK AND CHARRED TIMBER SIDING

 The 1880s brick house sits on an irregular, triangle lot with elevated train tracks running at an angle in front of the building.
 Whenever possible, we salvage the bones of a building to reduce the amount of landfill waste.
-However, due to deferred maintenance, we are unable to salvage the crumbling facade and it didn’t respond well to the site.
+However, due to deferred maintenance, we cannot salvage the crumbling facade, and it didn’t respond well to the site.

 We’re removing the existing facade and replacing it with more appropriate materials for a sustainably designed southern exposure.
-We’ll install a combination of brick and vertical, charred wood cladding, retaining the look of traditional brick blended with striking detail of the black timber.
-The Shou Sugi Ban timber is intended to reference railroad ties on the “L” tracks near the front of the house, while providing privacy and shading from western light.
+We’ll install a combination of brick and vertical, charred wood cladding, retaining the traditional brick look blended with striking detail of the black timber.
+The Shou Sugi Ban timber is intended to reference railroad ties on the “L” tracks near the front of the house while providing privacy and shading from western light.

 PROGRAMING FOR THE BUILDING

 Our renovation began with rethinking the layout of the building’s interior to accommodate our client’s lifestyle.
-The young couple are creative professionals who need a live/work loft space with an open floor plan centered around a kitchen.
-In addition, they want a master suite combined with a living space, kids bedrooms and space for guests, and multiple access points to outside.
+The young couple is a creative professional duo who needs a live/work loft space with an open floor plan centered around a kitchen.
+Also, they want a master suite combined with a living space, kid’s bedrooms and space for guests, and multiple access points to the outside.

 We’re giving the structure a little boost with a new steel system frame on the first floor, and for efficiency, we’ll build out the second and third floor with a conventional frame.
-Replacing windows and doors with low-e 3 glass, and blasting the walls with a highly-efficient insulation, will significantly improve the building envelope.
+Replacing windows and doors with low-e 3 glass and blasting the walls with highly-efficient insulation will significantly improve the building envelope.

-To increase living space, we are removing the existing attic roof, while retaining the masonry side and rear walls to create a third floor.
+To increase living space, we are removing the existing attic roof while retaining the masonry side and rear walls to create a third floor.
 Atop the third level, which will have a flat roof structure, we designed a perfect spot for a roof garden.
-Over time, the green oasis will flourish with heat absorbing plants that attract beneficial insects while helping to mitigate water runoff to the overall site.
+Over time, the green oasis will flourish with heat-absorbing plants that attract beneficial insects while mitigating water runoff to the overall site.

 INTERIOR & FLOOR PLAN DETAILS

 While the new exterior facade is a dark pallet, we focused on applying lighter, Japanese-inspired, natural materials for the interior.
-Stepping inside, the interior will be bright and airy with the addition of new windows and an open staircase with two story space at the bottom landing.
-The large windows and floor-to-ceiling glass folding wall on the first level allows the interior spaces to enjoy ample natural light and air ventilation, reducing the homes reliance on artificial energy.
-Custom, white oak millwork cabinetry and details will flow throughout the house adding a warm and calming hue.
+Stepping inside, the interior will be bright and airy with new windows and an open staircase with a two-story space at the bottom landing.
+The large windows and floor-to-ceiling glass folding wall on the first level allows the interior spaces to enjoy ample natural light and air ventilation, reducing the home’s reliance on artificial energy.
+Custom, white oak millwork cabinetry and details will flow throughout the house, adding a warm and calming hue.

 UPDATED FLOOR PLAN

-The ground floor of the house was gutted at some point so there weren’t many obstacles to designing an open living and work space.
+The house’s ground floor was gutted at some point, so there weren’t many obstacles to designing an open living and workspace.
 We positioned the kitchen and dining spaces near the newly enlarged window system to take advantage of sideyard views.
-The work space functions as a fusion, kitchen photo studio and the amount of natural light is a welcome free light source for our clients.
+The workspace functions as a fusion kitchen photo studio, and the amount of natural light is a welcome free light source for our clients.

 YOUR BRICK IS SHOWING

 Considering our current energy code requirements, exposed masonry at the exterior and interior of a wall is nearly impossible.
 It’s typical for builders to keep exposed masonry at the exterior face and build an insulated furring wall at the interior.
-We think they have it backwards.
-Here, we designed an insulated and cement board, waterproof membrane at the exterior side of the masonry.
+We think they have it backward.
+Here, we designed an insulated and cement board, waterproof membrane at the masonry’s exterior side.
 This type of rainscreen allows us to keep the interior exposed masonry surface.
-And an added benefit to this design is that the masonry will act as a thermal mass in the winter by absorbing and storing heat during the day and releasing it back out into the space at night.
+And an added benefit to this design is that the masonry will act as a thermal mass in the winter by absorbing and storing heat during the day and releasing it back into the space at night.

 CREATING CONNECTION WITH THE YARD

-We’re eager to begin work on this project to make some vast improvements to the livability of the space and overall aesthetics.
+We’re eager to begin work on this project to make some vast improvements to the space’s livability and overall aesthetics.
 Below are a few photos of the existing exterior and interior conditions, and you can check out our social media platforms for construction updates.